Mikaelarth/NieS/README.md

 ctest --output-on-failure
 ```

+This command executes the whole test suite and prints details when a test
+fails.

 Some tests previously started a temporary PostgreSQL server.
 These tests are
 currently disabled.
 The rest of the suite runs against SQLite and does not
 require a running database server.